 In September 2006 this author published an internet article suggesting that the location of the lost and submerged city of Atlantis may have been around the ancient city of Dwarka in southern coastal portion of ancient Indus valley civilization.
 Since then the content of the article has become a subject of discussion in several internet forums and also become a part of the excellent comprehensive 500 page book on Atlantis by Tony O’ Connell (Atlantipedia, ISBN: 978-190802046).
 More than seven years have passed since that article and on reflection some specific statements of that article are in need of revision.
 However, the main assertion of the Article that Lost city of Atlantis may be identified with Dwarka stands reinforced with further findings since then, in particular the archeological findings at Bhirrana that push back the date of Indus Valley Civilisation by some 2000 years.
 Specific references are not given here or the article would become too scholarly to be a blog post.
 They may be located easily by a Google search.
 For the new reader may I reproduce the original article here without any editing.
-Two images produced recently have been added.

 In Search of Atlantis